som1sezhi/threedee/docs/materials.md

 ### Properties

 #### `DepthMaterial.alphaHash: boolean`
-Enable hashed alpha testing.
+Enable [hashed alpha testing](https://casual-effects.com/research/Wyman2017Hashed/index.html).
 If alpha is lower than a random threshold, the pixel is discarded.
-This allows for gradations of transparency even while `.transparent` is false, but it looks very noisy.
+This allows for the appearance of gradations of transparency even if `.transparent` is false, and also allows for overlapping transparent geometry looking correct without having to sort them by distance, though the result can end up very noisy.
 - Default value: `false`
 - Updatable during runtime: ❌